 Below are a few tips to consider when implementing a reactivation plan in your dental office:

 Reactivating inactive patients is an important part of keeping your dental practice running smoothly and profitably.
 For help with reactivation attempts, please don’t hesitate to contact Pro Dental Designs.
-We’re experts in the field of dental marketing!
+We’re experts in the field of dental practice management - moreover dental marketing!